 Style and Form

-- Articles must follow the style guidelines provided by the latest edition of the Chicago Manual of Style (currently the 16th edition).
+- Articles must follow the style guidelines provided by the latest edition of the Chicago Manual of Style.

 - All articles must be submitted in English, using American spellings.
 Editors use the latest edition of Merriam-Webster's Collegiate Dictionary (currently the 11th edition) for preferred spellings of words.